A topic from the subject of Quantification in Chemistry.

 Procedure:

-1. Prepare the KHP solution: Weigh accurately about 0.2 g of KHP and transfer it to a 250 mL Erlenmeyer flask.
-Add about 50 mL of deionized water and 3 drops of phenolphthalein indicator.
+1. Prepare the KHP solution: Accurately weigh approximately 0.2 g of KHP using an analytical balance.
+Quantitatively transfer the KHP to a 250 mL Erlenmeyer flask.
+Add approximately 50 mL of deionized water and 3 drops of phenolphthalein indicator.
+Swirl to dissolve the KHP.

-3. Titration: Slowly add the sodium hydroxide solution from the buret to the KHP solution while swirling the flask continuously.
-Observe the color change of the indicator from colorless to pink.
-This indicates the equivalence point, where the moles of sodium hydroxide added are equal to the moles of KHP present.
+3. Titration: Slowly add the NaOH solution from the buret to the KHP solution in the Erlenmeyer flask, swirling the flask continuously.
+The phenolphthalein indicator will change from colorless to a faint persistent pink color at the equivalence point.

-4. Record the buret reading: Note the volume of sodium hydroxide solution used to reach the equivalence point.
+4. Record the buret reading: Note the final buret reading precisely at the point where the persistent pink color appears.
+This is the volume of NaOH used to reach the equivalence point.

 Calculations: